Prepare now for the Shakyamuni Buddha Winter Retreat &

 The value of your time in retreat is directly related to the level of your preparation beforehand.
 Please take the time to study these materials carefully

-If you are coming for the 1-month or 3-month retreats, it is a good idea to increase your sitting time as the retreat approaches.
+If you are coming for the 1-month retreat, it is a good idea to increase your sitting time as the retreat approaches.
 We will do 5 sessions daily, each about 90 minutes long.
-Therefore, If you can set aside a day or two as full days of practice before you come, it will make the transition into the retreat schedule easier..
+Therefore, If you can set aside a day or two as full days of practice before you come, it will make the transition into the retreat schedule easier.

 Learning Lamrim—the stage of the path to awaken ing (gradual path)—is another important preparation.

 In each meditation session you will do Lamrim meditation.
 This is a powerful way to gain insight into the Buddha’s teachings.
 Please read some lamrim books and think about and meditate on their contents.

 - Guided Meditations on the Stages of the Path, by Thubten Chodron, Snow Lion Publications, 2007

 - Approaching the Buddhist Path by Tenzin Gyatso, the 14th Dalai Lama, and Ven.
 Thubten Chodron, Wisdom Publications, 2017